Schots/mlops_project/README.md

 <br>

-This project is structure following the [cookiecutter template](https://drivendata.github.io/cookiecutter-data-science/) and uses tools such as pre-commit to make it easier for other people to contribute.
+This project is structured following the [cookiecutter template](https://drivendata.github.io/cookiecutter-data-science/) and uses tools such as pre-commit to make it easier for other people to contribute.

 You can understand the project organization [here](https://github.com/Schots/mlops_project/wiki/1.-The-Project-Template).